filesrocket/filesrocket/README.md

 | size | Number | Specify the number of files to be obtained (**Query**) |
 | page | String | This parameter specifies the page we want to access, it is useful when we want to paginate our results (**Query**) |

-> **Note**: The parameters present in the table will be found in each of the services you use.
+> Note: The parameters present in the table will be found in each of the services you use.
 In case you want to send special parameters, you need to visit the official documentation of the service you are using.

 ## Deleting files.
 The required and optional parameters for removing files are listed below.